mattsalinero/mechanalysis/mech_spec.md

 5. Process topic page data
 	- process structured data (mostly this is the topic creation date)
 	- clean first post data (separating and storing links)
-	- aggregate post-level data (aggregating totla posts, creator posts, time to X posts)
+	- aggregate post-level data (aggregating total posts, creator posts, time to X posts)
 6. Update database with processed topic page data

-Additionally, the data processing stage is planned to include linking group buy posts with any related interest check posts.
-This linking can be based on the posting user and/or set title.
+Additionally, the data processing stage is planned to include linking group buy posts with any related interest check posts based on the posting user and/or keyset title.

 ---
 ## Data Analysis